The dog pound is currently operated by Northern Lights Regional Humane Society (NLRHS).

 - Must not cause discomfort for the animal because of its type of weight.

 - Animals may be tethered for up to 12 hour period.
 If the animal has been tethered for 12 consecutive hours, the owner must untether for 12 consecutive hours before tethering again.

-No person shall keep, harbour, or claim ownership to wildlife within the limits of high Level.
+No person shall keep, harbor, or claim ownership to wildlife within the limits of High Level.

 No person shall intentionally leave feed, food, meat or other consumables items accessible on their property that may attract wildlife,

 Does not apply to recreational and leisurely uses of bird feeders on private property.

 A peace Officer may seize and impound any animal: